RFM Analysis: Learn more about your customers and RFM Segmentation

 This query returns a list of customers together with the transactions and the number of days since their last transaction.

 You can utilize SQL to fine-tune your data.
 It allows you to pick the most recent date for each customer by grouping the transactions by customer ID and using the MIN function.
-This SQL function gives you the been the lowest value in the selected column, in this case, the least amount of days since last transaction.
+This SQL function gives you the lowest value in the selected column, in this case, the least number of days since the last transaction.

 Your SQL command may look like this: